Training timeline for the Fellowship Program, Division of Pediatric Endocrinology, School of Medicine at UNC Chapel Hill:

 The University of North Carolina Pediatric Endocrinology and Diabetes Fellowship program

-The Division of Pediatric Endocrinology at UNC offers a rich training environment for young physicians and researchers to receive a comprehensive educational experience, drawing on our close relationship with other world-class clinical teachers and researchers within the UNC School of Medicine community.
+The Division of Pediatric Endocrinology at UNC offers a rich training environment for physicians and researchers to receive a comprehensive educational experience, drawing on our close relationship with other world-class clinical teachers and researchers within the UNC School of Medicine community.

 We play a major role in training pediatric residents in the Pediatrics Residency Program at UNC to become the next generation of primary care pediatricians, subspecialists, and leaders in academic centers.